 Understanding exactly what transpired helps your lawyer prepare your defense.
 With skilled legal counsel and supporting evidence, some assault charges can be contested, downgraded to lesser charges, or dismissed altogether.

 Haddonfield Criminal Lawyers at Aita Law, LLC Protect the Rights of Clients Charged with Assault in New Jersey

 If you were accused of assault in New Jersey, the right defense can impact your case and your future.
 Trust your defense to a skilled Haddonfield criminal lawyer at Aita Law, LLC.
 Call us at 856-287-7800 or use the online contact form to schedule a free initial case review today.
-Located in Haddonfield, New Jersey, we serve clients throughout South Jersey, including Cherry Hill and Camden County.
+With offices conveniently located in Haddonfield and Marlton, New Jersey, we proudly serve clients throughout South Jersey, including Cherry Hill and Camden County.

 KENNETH D. AITA, ESQUIRE